K-12 Education Programs

 Water, Power, We

-A two workshop series involves students in individual and group activities modeling the molecular nature of water, introducing environmental justice principles through the physicalization of interdependence.
-Adaptable for elementary students through adults, this workshop has also been given as professional development for educators and administrators.
+This two workshop series involves students in individual and group activities modeling the molecular nature of water, introducing environmental justice principles through the physicalization of interdependence.
 Often accompanied by a performance of Overflow.